A. Looking for a righteous man but finding none.

 i.
 “God has chosen to arrest the advance of the mighty billows by a barrier of sand-grains… There are many illustrations of this in the history of the Church.
-The pride of the persecutor has been arrested by the prayers and tears of men, women, and children, who have had no more strength in themselves that a bank of sand-grains, but have succeeded in arresting the might of their foes.”
+The pride of the persecutor has been arrested by the prayers and tears of men, women, and children, who have had no more strength in themselves than a bank of sand-grains, but have succeeded in arresting the might of their foes.”
 (Meyer)

 c.
 But this people has a defiant and rebellious heart: God’s people did not learn the lesson that nature clearly teaches – that it is foolish to fight against God.

 i.
 “God here contrasts the obedience of the strong, the mighty the untamed sea, with the rebellious character of his own people.
 ‘The sea,’ saith he, ‘obeys me; it never breaks its boundary; it never leapeth from its channel; it obeys me in all its movements.
 But man, poor puny man, the little creature whom I could crush as the moth, will not be obedient to me.’”
 (Spurgeon)

 d.
-Your iniquities and turned these things away, and your sins have withheld good from you: God described the blessings of rain and harvest and then told Judah why they did not have those blessings in abundance.
+Your iniquities have turned these things away, and your sins have withheld good from you: God described the blessings of rain and harvest and then told Judah why they did not have those blessings in abundance.
 Their sins had withheld good from them; it wasn’t God’s fault.

 i.
 Your iniquities, your sins: “The two words used here for Israel’s breaches of covenant are common in the OT, but may have some special point here.
 The first, awon, is related to a root which means ‘to wanted, err,’ and the second, hattat to a root meaning ‘to miss the mark.’
 Israel had both wandered away from Yahweh and failed to reach the goal set for her.”
 (Thompson)

 2. (26-29) The wickedness of those who do not care for their fellow man.